PocketMidi/KB1-config/README.md

 - ✅ Chrome/Chromium 56+
 - ✅ Edge 79+
 - ✅ Opera 43+
+- ✅ Bluefy (iOS) - Web Bluetooth wrapper for iOS devices
 - ❌ Firefox (requires flag)
 - ❌ Safari (not supported)

+**iOS Users:** Safari does not support Web Bluetooth.
+Use the [Bluefy app](https://apps.apple.com/app/bluefy-web-ble-browser/id1492822055) (available on the App Store) for Web Bluetooth access on iOS devices.

+**Note:** When using Bluefy on iOS, the live mode sliders include automatic touch offset compensation.
+You may see one slider grayed out (either CC51 or CC62) - this is normal behavior to ensure accurate touch control for the remaining 11 sliders.
+See the SLIDERS section above for details.

-For the best experience, use Chrome, Edge, or Opera.
+For the best experience, use Chrome, Edge, or Opera on desktop/Android.

 ### HTTPS Requirement